view7677/java-interview-questions/pages/Threads.md

 ####  16. Is it important to acquire object lock before calling wait(), notify() and notifyAll()?

-Answer.Yes, it’s mandatory to acquire object lock before calling these methods on object.
-As discussed above wait(), notify()  and notifyAll() methods are always called from Synchronized block only, and as soon as thread enters synchronized block it acquires object lock (by holding object monitor).
+Yes, it’s mandatory to acquire object lock before calling these methods on object.
+As discussed above `wait()`, `notify()`  and `notifyAll()` methods are always called from Synchronized block only, and as soon as thread enters synchronized block it acquires object lock (by holding object monitor).
 If we call these methods without acquiring object lock i.e. from outside synchronize block then java.lang.
 IllegalMonitorStateException is thrown at runtime.

-Wait() method needs to enclosed in try-catch block, because it throws compile time exception i.e. InterruptedException.
+`Wait()` method needs to enclosed in try-catch block, because it throws compile time exception i.e. InterruptedException.

 ####  17. How can you solve consumer producer problem by using wait() and notify() method?
 (Important)

-Answer.
-Here come the time to answer very very important ####  from interview perspective.
-Interviewers tends to check how sound you are in threads inter communication.
-Because for solving this problem we got to use synchronization blocks, wait() and notify() method very cautiously.
-If you misplace synchronization block or any of the method, that may cause your program to go horribly wrong.
-So, before going into this ####  first i’ll recommend you to understand how to use synchronized blocks, wait() and notify() methods.

 Key points we need to ensure before programming :